Meleeman01/backgroundChanger/README.md

 you may need to refresh i3wm or set up a new shell to check the installation.

-in a new terminal type changeBg
+in a new terminal type changeBg , or use dmenu and type until you see changeBg .

+## Recommended addition to i3 config

+exec feh --randomize --bg-scale /home/meleeman/Pictures/bg-pics/ bindsym $mod+Shift+Return exec changeBg bindsym $mod+Shift+equal exec changeBg --next bindsym $mod+Shift+minus exec changeBg --previous